-You will need to present cardboard in a separate trash box for collection.
+You will need to present cardboard in a separate trash box for recycle collection.
 If you don’t have the specified box for presenting cardboard and paper, you may need to contact your local waste collection service for guidance.

-Unless you have been specifically told to do otherwise, you don’t need to sort and separate specific types of cardboard.
+Unless you have been specifically told to do otherwise, you don’t need to sort and separate specific types of cardboard to be recycled.
 This will be done at the collection centre.
 There are varying types of cardboard, some more valuable than others.
 Each type will have its own specific application and will be grouped accordingly.